 - to offer each Scout specific, guided opportunities.

 - to develop quality leadership skills as a youth.

 - to create a personalized approach to tracking leadership development for each leadership position.

 Leadership Positions: Positions not specified in the requirements for each rank will not count toward a rank advancement, as per BSA policy.

 Senior Patrol Leader – top junior leader in the troop.
-He leads the patrol leaders’ council and appoints other junior leaders and assigns specific responsibilities as needed.
+They lead the patrol leaders’ council and appoints other junior leaders and assigns specific responsibilities as needed.

-Assistant Senior Patrol Leader – fills in for senior patrol leader in his absence.
-He is also responsible for training and giving direction to the quartermaster, scribe, troop historian, librarian, and guides.
+Assistant Senior Patrol Leader – fills in for senior patrol leader in their absence.
+They are also responsible for training and giving direction to the quartermaster, scribe, historian, librarian, and guides.

 Librarian – keeps troop books, pamphlets, magazines, audiovisuals, and merit badge counselor list available for use by troop members.

 Troop Guide – teaches one or more advancement skills to troop members.